The RiverWalk connects the Monon Trail to Broad Ripple Park

 Now that we have the initial construction funded, we will need an additional $200,000 for lighting, amenities, and a maintenance fund.
 All donations help us reach our goal, whether that’s $1,000 or $10.

-All donors will be listed on our website.
 Donors at $1,000 and above will be recognized with their name along the RiverWalk.
 Donors at $5,000 and above will be recognized on a plaque or decorative stone along the trail, to be installed after the initial trail’s construction.

 The Broad Ripple Village Association is a 501(c)(3) nonprofit organization, and all donations are tax deductible.